 Non-Contact homework assignments for the week: Practice teaching, reading and writing assignments.
 Begin a regular, daily home practice of Hatha, Pranayama, and meditation according to your level and attend one of my classes per week(exceptions will be considered due to travel).
 The weekly classes are included in the tuition.
 Students are required to maintain a daily spiritual diary to turn in weekly.

-Applicants should be practitioners of Hatha Yoga for at least 6 months, preferably one year with me.
+Prerequisites and Registration: Applicants should be practitioners of Postural Yoga for at least 6 months.
+A $50 non-refundable deposit that will be applied to the tuition is due by January 20 to hold your spot.
 The non-refundable tuition is $2,500 prior to the training.
-Please inquire about payment plan options.
+Please inquire about payment plan options like $1,250 by Jan.
+27 and $1,250 in June or 10 payments of $250 each or 5 payments of $500 each.
 No more than two days can be missed in order to be certified per my review.
 A complete schedule/outline and reading list will be provided, once you register.
 The dates can be provided prior to payment.

-At the end of the course, graduates will receive a diploma certifying them to teach Plasha Integrative Yoga.
+At the end of the course, graduates who have completed the requirements will receive a diploma certifying them to teach Plasha Integrative Yoga.
 You can then register with the Yoga Alliance as a 200-hour level teacher.